Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Statistical ensemble for NLS-7 and almost sure GWP

 \section{Statistical ensemble for NLS-7 and almost sure GWP}

 In this section, we consider the Schr\"odinger equations

-We follow closely the arguments of \cite{bourg94,tzvNLS06,tzvNLS} in the construction of an statistical ensemble for the NLS equations \eqref{NLS7totalequ}.
+We follow closely the arguments of \cite{bourg94} (see also \cite{tzvNLS06,tzvNLS}) in the construction of an statistical ensemble for the NLS equations \eqref{NLS7totalequ}.
 We show that on this set, the equation is globally well-posed, and the probability measure used in the construction is left invariant under the flow that has been established.
-In contrast with the `Gaussianity' of the measures in \cite{bourg94,tzvNLS06,tzvNLS}, here we do not have many information about the relations between the approximating measures and the limiting measure.
-Therefore in establishing the statistical ensemble, we need additional tools; that is why we introduce the restricted measures that, combined with the Skorokhod representation theorem, allow to defined an `almost sure limiting' set whose elements can be compared with finite-dimensional data, whose associated solutions are controlled.
-These controls are inherited by the infinite-dimensional solutions living on the limiting set, using the iteration procedure as in \cite{bourg94,tzvNLS06,tzvNLS}, we obtain global wellposedness on this set.
+In contrast with the `Gaussianity' of the measures in \cite{bourg94}, here we do not have many information about the relations between the approximating measures and the limiting measure.
+Therefore in establishing the statistical ensemble, we need additional tools; that is why we introduce the restricted measures that, combined with the Skorokhod representation theorem, allow to defined an `almost sure limiting' set whose elements can be compared with finite-dimensional data for which the associated solutions are controlled.
+These controls are inherited by the infinite-dimensional solutions living on the limiting set by the use of the Bourgain iteration procedure \cite{bourg94}: we then obtain global wellposedness on the constructed set.

 In the sequel we consider any function increasing concave function $\xi:\R_+\to\R_+$ and take the function $\rho$ to be $\rho(x)=3\xi^{-1}(x)$, where $\xi^{-1}$ is the inverse of $\xi$.
 Remark that $\xi^{-1}:\R_+\to\R_+$ is an increasing convex function.
 Then we remark that $e^{3\xi^{-1}}$ satisfies \eqref{Hyprho}.
 Also,